ClearlyDazed/samsungTVlegacy/README.rst

 Forked from Ape/samsungctl github
+Added additional mapping for key codes

 ==========
-samsungctl
+samsungctl-plus
 ==========

-samsungctl is a library and a command line tool for remote controlling Samsung televisions via a TCP/IP connection.
+samsungctl-plus is a library and a command line tool for remote controlling Samsung televisions via a TCP/IP connection.
 It currently supports both pre-2016 TVs as well most of the modern Tizen-OS TVs with Ethernet or Wi-Fi connectivity.